 RoughGuides Tip: be even more prepared for your trip and check out our tips for travelling to Costa Rica.

 Manuel Antonio National Park is located a short drive south of the city of Quepos.
 Buses depart for the park daily from Quepos and San José.
 There’s also paid car parking on the road to the park if you’re coming by car.

-Gaia Hotel and Reserve – This ultra-chic boutique hotel takes style and service to the next level.
-Well-appointed terraced suites and villas, decked with natural flooring, come with huge, cloud-soft beds, flat-screen TVs and rainforest views.
-There are two pools, one cascading into the other, and you could quite easily eat all your meals at the fine restaurant, with its varied menu and globetrotting wine list.
+- Gaia Hotel and Reserve – This ultra-chic boutique hotel takes style and service to the next level.
+Well-appointed terraced suites and villas, decked with natural flooring, come with cloud-soft beds, flat-screen TVs and rainforest views.
+There are two pools, one cascading into the other, and you could quite easily eat all your meals at the fine restaurant.
 Room rates include breakfast and a free treatment at the on-site spa.
 No under-13s.

-- Go beyond the white sand beaches and discover the suspension bridges at Rainmaker Mountains and observe the local flora and fauna, with a refreshing dip in a waterfall at the end of the tour.
+- Go beyond the white sand beaches and discover the suspension bridges at Rainmaker Mountains.
+Observe the local flora and fauna, with a refreshing dip in a waterfall at the end of the tour.
 To find more information about the waterfalls in Costa Rica read our guide about the best watrefalls to visit.

 Islas Tortuga are located off the southern tip of the Nicoya Peninsula, near Paquera.
 Trips depart twice a day from Paquera’s Playa Curú.
 Boat trips also make the journey from further afield, including from the country’s capital San José and Jacó or Quepos on the central Pacific coast.